cipriane/OneLogOn/docs/JavaScript-libraries-explained.md

 with the backend API by using calls such as `fetch("api/path")` (this assumes the api exists on the same server that the React bundle has been served from).

+React breaks everything in Components, encouraging modular design.
+Each component has `state` (aka its fields) and `props` (aka its arguments).
+Components are automatically setup with the Observer pattern, so any changes to `state` or `props` will re-render that component.

 #### Redux

 Redux is a library for managing global state.
-It should be used sparingly, but is useful when state needs to be saved across page navigations or if two separate React components have state that influence each other.
+It should be used sparingly, but it is useful when state needs to be saved across page navigations or if two separate React components have state that influence each other.

-Our Redux is setup to implement the Observer pattern, so any update to global state will automatically re-render the views.
+Our Redux is setup to implement the Observer pattern, so any update to global state will automatically re-render the components.